Dadabhai Naoroji: Drain theory and poverty

-His book Poverty and Un-British Rule in India estimated a 200–300 million pounds drain of India's revenue to Britain that was not recirculated into India.
+His book Poverty and Un-British Rule in India estimated a £200–300 million drain of India's revenue to Britain that was not recirculated into India.

 When referring to the drain, Naoroji stated that he believed some tribute was necessary as payment for the services that Britain brought to India such as the newly constructed railways.
 However, the money from these services were being drained out of India; for instance the money being earned by the railways did not belong to India, which supported his assessment that India was sending too much to Britain.
 According to Naoroji, India was paying tribute for something that was not bringing profit to the country directly.
 Instead of paying off foreign investment, as other countries did, India was paying for services rendered despite the operation of the railway being already profitable for Britain.
 This type of drain was experienced in different ways as well, for instance, British workers earning wages that were not equal with the work that they have done in India, or trade that undervalued India's goods and overvalued outside goods.

 British workers in India were encouraged to take on high paying jobs in India, and the British government allowed them to take a portion of their income back to Britain.
 Furthermore, the East India Company was purchasing Indian goods with money drained from India to export to Britain, which was a way that the opening up of free trade allowed India to be exploited.

 When elected to Parliament by a narrow margin of five votes, his first speech was devoted to the issue of questioning Britain's role in India.
 Naoroji explained that Indians would either be British subjects or their slaves, depending on how willing Britain was to give India control over the institutions that Britain presently operated.
 By giving these institutions to India it would allow India to govern itself and as a result all revenue would stay in India.